Traveling to Ghana during Covid-19: What you need to know before you go

 What's the Covid situation?

-Ghana has registered under 55,000 cases of Covid-19 and 333 deaths so far.
+Ghana has registered 63,883 cases of Covid-19 and 390 deaths so far.
 The country has been lauded for its response and the way it has kept numbers down.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on Jan 28.